Skip to main content

 Is a refund request letter the same as a complaint letter?
 Toggle answer

 Not exactly.
-A refund request focuses on getting money back or another remedy.
-A complaint letter may be broader and can ask for an explanation, repair, replacement, apology or escalation.
+A refund request focuses on getting your money back or obtaining another specific remedy.
+A complaint letter is broader and may ask for an explanation, repair, replacement, apology or escalation.
 For a faulty product, the refund request should still explain the defect clearly.

 What should I include in a refund request for faulty goods?
 Toggle answer

-Include the product name, order number, purchase date, amount paid, description of the fault, evidence and the remedy you want.
-If the seller needs the item returned, ask for clear return instructions and confirmation of refund timing.
+Include the product name, order number, purchase date, amount paid, description of the fault, supporting evidence and the remedy you want.
+If the seller requires the item to be returned, ask for clear return instructions and confirmation of the refund timeline.

 Should I ask for a refund, repair or replacement?
 Toggle answer